 Stamp duty (or stamp duty reserve tax) is generally payable at a rate of 0.5 per cent on the transfer of shares in a UK-incorporated company.
-Stamp duty land tax (or land and buildings transaction tax in Scotland) is payable on transactions involving UK land at varying rates depending on the nature and value of the property.
+Stamp duty land tax (or land and buildings transaction tax in Scotland and land transaction tax in Wales) is payable on transactions involving UK land at varying rates, from zero to 15 per cent, depending on the nature and value of the property and the status of the purchaser.
 These stamp taxes are subject to various reliefs and exemptions.
+Stamp taxes are customarily borne by the purchaser.
 Transfers of other business assets are not generally subject to stamp taxes.